Skip advert

 Advertisement - Article continues below

-If you’re a fan of Formula One then you can splash out an extra £2,000 for the sporty-looking Esprit Alpine model, which is inspired by Renault’s performance brand and F1 team.
+If you’re a fan of Formula One, the sporty-looking Esprit Alpine model, inspired by Renault’s performance brand and F1 team, kicks off at around the £43,500 mark.
 This gets several styling accents in the signature Alpine blue, as well as a set of figure-hugging sports seats, a model-specific Alpine steering wheel and a set of 20-inch alloy wheels (Iconic cars get 19-inch alloys as standard).

 Range, battery size & charging

-As mentioned, there’s only one battery option available at launch: with a usable capacity of 84kWh, this gives the Renault Scenic an electric range of up to 379 miles on a single charge.
-In comparison, a Tesla Model Y Long Range is capable of up to 331 miles before needing to be plugged-in, while a Hyundai Ioniq 5 has a maximum range of 315 miles.
+The Renault Scenic has two battery configurations available.
+The smaller battery has a usable 60kWh, which will give the car an electric range of up to 260 miles on a single charge.
+The larger battery has a usable 87kWh and is claimed to do 379 miles on a single charge.
+In comparison, a Tesla Model Y Long Range is capable of up to 331 miles before needing to be plugged-in, while a Hyundai Ioniq 5 has a maximum range of up to 315 miles.

 Advertisement - Article continues below